Downloadable PDF

 Classroom full of students working diligently.

 Few jobs require the creativity, skill, flexibility, and sheer endurance of an elementary school teacher.
-In a single week, you might be called upon to
+In a single week, you might be called upon to:

-• plan engaging lessons that meet your state standards and the needs of many different students
+• Plan engaging lessons that meet your state standards and the needs of many different students

-• instruct students in a range of subject areas, including academic, elective, and social–emotional curricula
+• Instruct students in a range of subject areas, including academic, elective, and social–emotional curricula

-• use varied assessments to see what’s working, what’s not, and who’s having trouble
+• Use varied assessments to see what’s working, what’s not, and who’s having trouble

-• pay close attention to the social interactions and emotional development of your students
+• Pay close attention to the social interactions and emotional development of your students

-• organize and supervise field learning experiences
+• Organize and supervise field learning experiences

-• communicate with administrators, families, students, and colleagues
+• Communicate with administrators, families, students, and colleagues

-• carry out a host of extra duties to benefit your school community
+• Carry out a host of extra duties to benefit your school community

-• mentor or guide less experienced teachers
+• Mentor or guide less experienced teachers

-• develop your own professional skills
+• Develop your own professional skills

-Add to this impressive list the crucial need to address the learning loss of the past few years.
 No teacher on earth, no matter how outstanding, should tackle this to-do list alone.

 How WPS can help you with student learning